How to Get Started in Dog Shows

 Dog showing is one of the few sports that I know of where amateurs and professionals compete head-to-head.
-Except in a very few instances (which we will go into in a later column), you will always be showing your dog in direct competition with dogs shown by handlers who make their livelihood from this sport.
-It’s a difficult task whatever level of experience you have, but it’s especially tough when you’re first starting out.
-The better the quality of your dog and the more your dog loves to show, the more successful you will be in the ring.
+Except in a very few instances, you will always be showing your dog in direct competition with dogs shown by handlers who make their livelihood from this sport.
+It’s a difficult task whatever level of experience you have, but it’s especially tough when you’re first starting out in dog shows.
+The better the quality of your dog and the more your dog loves to show, the more successful you will be in the dog show ring.

-You have chosen the breed you want to show; now you must acquire a thorough understanding of the standard for that breed.
-The breed standard is an attempt on the part of experienced breeders to describe the most important aspects of type and quality of the breed.
-Read your breed’s standard over and over until you have it practically memorized.
-Most breed clubs publish educational materials with added comments from experienced breeders and exhibitors in an effort to explain the standard.
-If your breed club offers seminars for judges or breeders, plan to attend.
-These seminars will afford you the opportunity to talk with breeders and to examine good examples of your breed.
+First, choose a dog breed that you want to show.
+Next, you must acquire a thorough understanding of the standard for that breed.
+The dog breed standard is an attempt on the part of experienced dog breeders to describe the most important aspects of type and quality of the breed.
+Read your dog breed’s standard over and over until you have it practically memorized.
+Most dog breed clubs publish educational materials with added comments from experienced dog breeders and exhibitors in an effort to explain the standard.
+If your breed club offers seminars for dog show judges or breeders, plan to attend.
+These seminars will give you the opportunity to talk with breeders and to examine good examples of your breed.

-Purchase as many newsletters and handbooks on your breed as possible.
-Hopefully, your breed club publishes such resources, which contain photos and pedigrees of Champion dogs from the major breeding programs.
-On the Internet, visit and research the websites of as many breeders as possible.
-Study photos and pedigrees of the dogs that most closely represent the picture in your mind of the ideal example of your breed as described in the breed standard.
+Purchase and sign up for as many newsletters and handbooks on your dog breed as possible.
+Hopefully, your dog breed club publishes such resources, which contain photos and pedigrees of Champion dogs.
+On the Internet, visit and research the websites of as many dog breeders as possible.
+Study photos and pedigrees of the dogs that most closely represent the picture in your mind of the ideal example of your dog breed as described in the breed standard.
 Eventually, you should start to find similarities in the pedigrees of the dogs whose photos appeal to you.

-Go to as many specialty shows for your breed as possible.
-Specialties are shows that feature only one breed, and are usually judged by experienced breeders.
+Go to as many specialty dog shows for the breed you have chosen as possible.
+Specialties are dog shows that feature only one dog breed, and are usually judged by experienced breeders.
 The national breed club holds the national specialty.
-This show attracts the top breeders and top dogs from all over the United States and from other countries, as well.
+This show attracts the top dog breeders and dogs from all over the United States and from other countries, as well.
 At these events, talk with successful breeders to learn their ideas about breeding and selling show puppies.

-By now, you should have narrowed your choice of breeders down to two or three.
-If possible, visit the homes and kennels of these breeders so you can meet them and their dogs in a relaxed setting.
-This will give you time to ask the breeders questions about your breed and their particular breeding program.
+Narrow your choice of dog breeders down to two or three.
+If possible, visit the homes and kennels of these dog breeders so you can meet them and their dogs in a relaxed setting.
+This will give you time to ask the breeders questions about your dog breed and their particular breeding program.
 The breeder will be able to get to know you, too.

 Look for dogs that are not only beautiful and meet your criteria for what the breed should look like, but also have stable temperaments that are correct for their breed.
 Keep in mind that overly shy dogs do not usually fare well in the conformation ring.

-After studying your breed, you should be able to refine your choice of breeders down to just one.
-Discuss with this breeder exactly what you are looking for.
+After studying your dog breed, refine your choice of breeders down to just one.
+Discuss with this dog breeder exactly what you are looking for.
 Mention the dogs of theirs that you have seen and why you like them.
 Be patient and spend whatever time and money it takes to get a quality dog with the attributes you are seeking.

-It’s often easier to buy a male of higher quality than it is to buy a high-quality bitch, particularly if you are relatively new to the breed.
-It’s also usually easier to win with a male because most breeders want to keep and show bitches, and therefore the competition in bitches is usually much keener.
-An outstanding male will afford you an opportunity to demonstrate your seriousness about the sport to breeders, who then may be more willing to part with a good bitch for you in the future if you decide to get into breeding dogs yourself.
+It’s often easier to buy a male puppy of higher quality than it is to buy a high-quality female, particularly if you are relatively new to the dog breed.
+It’s also usually easier to win with a male because most breeders want to keep and show the females, and therefore the competition in females is usually much keener.
+An outstanding male will afford you an opportunity to demonstrate your seriousness about the sport to breeders, who then may be more willing to part with a good female for you in the future.

-Ideally, you will find a mentor you can visit frequently and who may even travel with you to shows.
-The American Kennel Club and the United Kennel Club recognize the importance of mentors and can provide you with a list of experienced handlers and breeders in your area who are interested in helping newcomers.
+Ideally, you will find a show dog mentor you can visit frequently and who may even travel with you to dog shows.
+The American Kennel Club and the United Kennel Club recognize the importance of mentors and can provide you with a list of experienced dog show handlers and breeders in your area who are interested in helping newcomers.